buzzfeed/design/product-design-roles.md

 Shares work early and often and encourages peers to seek out constructive feedback from their manager, stakeholders, teams and the Product Design team — in Basecamp (at least once per week for active projects), presentations and Crits — and actively filters and prioritizes this feedback.
 Also, **solicits feedback from other designers as a tool for teaching** different methods and benefits of good critique.

 ### Data*
-Begins every project by considering what sorts of qualitative and quantitative data will be important to their work.
-Partners closely with User Research and Data Science, **and is also accountable** for data being collected and interpreted responsibly.
+Begins every project by defining what qualitative and quantitative data will be important in their work.
+Partners with User Research and Data Science throughout the design and development process to run research studies and experiments, analyze the findings and validate potential product changes.
 Socializes their learnings with the rest of product development in a thoughtful, articulate way in order to enhance everyone's understanding of our products and users. **Consistently holds designers accountable for examining their choices through the lens of data, and fosters a learning culture both within Design and the larger Tech organization.**

 ### Fluency
 Communicates with product leads and engineers in their language, designing with consideration for their cares and concerns.
 Fosters a highly-collaborative design process and, as a result, is trusted by their team to talk through both scope and technical challenges and negotiate thoughtful outcomes. **Takes a leadership role** in cross-discipline initiatives, bringing a design voice to the conversation and building trust between the design team and other disciplines.